Prodrug

 A prodrug is a pharmacologically inactive medication or compound that, after intake, is metabolized (i.e., converted within the body) into a pharmacologically active drug.
 Instead of administering a drug directly, a corresponding prodrug can be used to improve how the drug is absorbed, distributed, metabolized, and excreted (ADME).

 Prodrugs are often designed to improve bioavailability when a drug itself is poorly absorbed from the gastrointestinal tract.
 A prodrug may be used to improve how selectively the drug interacts with cells or processes that are not its intended target.
 This reduces adverse or unintended effects of a drug, especially important in treatments like chemotherapy, which can have severe unintended and undesirable side effects.
+Prodrugs can also be used to enable diffusion of medications across the blood brain barrier, as most small molecule drugs lack the necessary chemical attributes to pass to the brain independently.

 Compound that undergoes biotransformation before exhibiting pharmacological effects.